-IRI Chakra Max is data-centric audit and protection (DCAP) software for managing and protecting information in your databases.
+IRI Chakra Max is a database firewall product designed to perform data-centric audit and protection (DCAP) for information in multiple database platforms.
 It does so through:

 - Setting database access permissions